ivancuric/js-perf/README.md

 ```
 If your app finds the widget on the page, it will dynamically load the required supporting code.
 Otherwise, all's good.

 Also, Webpack needs its own runtime to work, and it injects it into all the .js files it generates.
-If you use the `commonChunks` plugin, you can use the following to extract the
+If you use the `commonChunks` plugin, you can use the following to extract the runtime into its own chunk:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTk3NDcyMTc2LDM1MjIzNTU5MywtNzY5NT
+eyJoaXN0b3J5IjpbODUyNDM0NTEsMzUyMjM1NTkzLC03Njk1MT
-E1NDJdfQ==
+U0Ml19
 -->